eth-infinitism/trampoline/README.md

 > [!NOTE]
 > This branch is the implementation of how to send a transaction using ERC20 Tokens.
 > See [SimpleAccountWithPaymaster Contract](https://github.com/eth-infinitism/trampoline/blob/trampoline-demo-erc20-paymaster/contracts/SimpleAccountWithPaymaster.sol) for the changes we have done to allow ERC20 approval while in it's creation phase.
 NOTE: The override will not be allowed by every bundler as this access storage which is not allowed by ERC 4337 standard.
+>
+> Read more about it on this [blog](https://erc4337.mirror.xyz/7DUTUn2eNrjvum3tWAnRih8576IrX13E6WnZeADvAHQ)

 ## Installation and Running